-NPC portraits are best used as paper flaps, which you can hang over your GM-screen.
+NPC portraits are best used as paper flaps, which you can hang over your GM screen.
 On the side which is visible to your players, there’s the portrait image of the NPC.
 The backside, which is visible to the GM only, contains the most important information about the NPC.
-You can put a statblock on there, or some details about how to play this character as the GM.
-Things like name, posture, the way the character speaks, are really helpful to have on the backside of the paper flap.
+You can put a statblock on there or some details about how to play this character as the GM.
+Things like name, posture, or the way the character speaks, are really helpful to have on the backside of the paper flap.
 Check out the example to the right.

-Of course, you could also note down the characters motives and secrets on there.
-But in the heat of the moment this can be too much text to be able to read quickly.
+Of course, you could also take note of the character’s motives and secrets on there.
+But in the heat of the moment, this can be too much text to be able to read quickly.

-The optimal size for this kind of paper flap is 8×3 inch (20x7cm).
-After folding the flap this leaves you with a 4×3 inch (10x7cm) area for the portrait, which can be seen well enough from across the table.
-Using US letter-format (or European A4) paper will get you 3 paper flaps in this size.
+The optimal size for this kind of paper flap is 8×3 inches (20x7cm).
+After folding the flap, this leaves you with a 4×3 inch (10x7cm) area for the portrait, which can be seen well enough from across the table.
+Using US letter-format (or European A4) paper will get you three paper flaps in this size.
 Here are two template files (.doc) for making NPC portrait paper flaps.

 Where to get portrait images from

-For private non-commerical use, the internet offers a vast amount of portrait images.
-Here are a few tips for how to get your hands on good quality images.
+For private non-commercial use, the internet offers a vast amount of portrait images.
+Here are a few tips for how to get your hands on good-quality images.